bdwilson/hubitat/HoneywellTCC/README.md

 7) Check the logs to see if things are working, if so, turn off debug.
 Remember, not everything works just what's listed above at the top of the page.

+# Questions
+Q: What if I want to do permanent holds and temp holds?
+A: Setup two drivers per thermostat, use the same webhooks, but change the driver options.

 # Questions/Comments/Pull Requests
 Bug me on Twitter at [@brianwilson](http://twitter.com/brianwilson) or email me [here](http://cronological.com/comment.php?ref=bubba) or on the [Hubitat